 1. Mazbot Bent Handle Curved Embroidery Scissors

 These scissors are Pakistan-made and they are amazing.
 At 2 inches x 1 inches x 7 inches, they are quite small, and that works in your favor because they can reach all those tight spaces at the most awkward angles without forcing you to unravel your projects.

 At 0.8 ounces, they are also very light which is appealing because embroidery takes a lot of time and effort and these scissors can do their work without exhausting your hand.
 The chrome-over-nickel finish is pretty.
 It is also durable, producing blades that can be resharpened where necessary.

 The tip is appropriately sharp.
 You can use it to reach all those difficult threads; It is also possible to cut close to the stitch, not to mention trimming stitches on small designs.
 People that have used the scissors for applique and embroidery work have expressed immense satisfaction with their effectiveness.

 2. BIHRTC Vintage Scissors

-People buy these scissors primarily for embroidering purposes but they are just as effective for needlework, crewel, and beginners sewing; you can also use them for crafting.
+People buy BIHRTC Vintage Scissors primarily for embroidering purposes but they are just as effective for needlework, crewel, and beginners sewing; you can also use them for crafting.
 The blades are sharp enough to cut paper.
 You can blame this on the product’s sturdy build which, in turn, comes from the alloy processing methods that were used to craft the stainless steel, producing a special hardness.